 Draupadi Swayamvara – Arjuna shooting at the fish revolving in the Matsya Yantra

-It depicts a scene from the Draupadi Swayamvara episode described in the Hindu epic Mahabharata.
+This painting depicts a scene from the Draupadi Swayamvara episode narrated in the Hindu epic Mahabharata.
 According to the story, King Drupada of Panchala arranges a swayamvara for the princes who seek his daughter Draupadi’s hand in marriage.
 Note: Swayamvara is an ancient Indian practice in which the girl herself chooses her husband.
 Swayam means self and vara means groom.
-As part of this swayamvara, his sons devised a competition in which the suitor must shoot a mechanical fish revolving above in the Matsya Yantra (Fish Machine) by looking only at its image in the water pond below.
+As part of this swayamvara, his sons devised a competition where the suitor must shoot a mechanical fish revolving above in the Matsya Yantra (Fish Machine) by looking only at its image in the water pond below.

-As you can see from the image, Arjuna, who is one of the Pandavas, is seen looking down on the water pond for the reflection of the mechanical fish revolving on top and holding the metallic bow above him to shoot the fish.
-Draupadi, whose hand Arjuna is seeking, is standing on the right anxiously watching Arjuna.
+As you can see from the image, Arjuna, one of the Pandavas, is looking down into the water pond to see the reflection of the mechanical fish revolving above while he is aiming the metallic bow up to shoot that fish.
+Draupadi, whose hand Arjuna is seeking, is standing on the right, anxiously watching Arjuna.